d12frosted/elpa-mirror/melpa/elpher-readme.txt

 Full instructions can be found in the Elpher info manual.

 Elpher is under active development.
-Any suggestions for improvements are welcome, and can be made on the official project page, gopher://thelambdalab.xyz/1/projects/elpher/.
+Any suggestions for improvements are welcome, and can be made on the official project page, gopher://thelambdalab.xyz/1/projects/elpher, or via the project mailing list at https://lists.sr.ht/~michel-slm/elpher.